ParallelGSReg/GlobalSearchRegression.jl/README_MODULES.md

 - Reduce the database based on the equation (Including time if is not included)
 - Order the database by time and panel variables then remove time if is not used as covariate
 - Transforms data representation for faster compute (Float64, Float32)
 - Feature extraction.
-Optional creation of non-linear realtionships: sqrt, log, inv, [lag]
+Optional creation of non-linear realtionships: sqrt, log, inv, lag
+- Fixed effect

-- [TODO: Explain better] Fixed effect.
-First differences
+- First differences
 - Excludes observations with missing or null values
 - Adds the intercept if it was expecified